Surrogate-Guided Adaptive Importance Sampling for Failure Probability Estimation: KDE-AIS: Kernel density estimation adaptive importance sampling

 If the surrogate-only sample is generated using the same MIS mixture proportions as the expensive sample, then

 and the estimator simplifies to

 The first term is a cheap MIS estimate of the surrogate failure probability, while the second term is a residual correction that removes the surrogate bias using only the expensive oracle evaluations accumulated up to step $n$.
 Due to the unbiasedness of the MIS estimator, $\widehat P_{F,n}^{\,\mathrm{MF\text{-}MIS}}$ is also unbiased.
+The $P_{F,n}^{\,\mathrm{MF\text{-}MIS}}$ estimator is guaranteed to have a lower variance than the conventional MIS estimator, as long as $M_\T{tot} > N_\T{tot}$, and the surrogate and residual evaluation parts are not too negatively correlated.
+We formalize this in \Cref{lem:mfmis-var-comparison}.